anchpop/cowboy/readme.md

 ## What is it?

-Cowboy is a thin wrapper around `Arc<RwLock<T>>` that makes it easier to work with shared, mutable state across threads.
-It provides simple methods for reading and writing data without the hassle of explicit locking and error handling.

-`Cowboy` has some convenient trait implementations.
-You can compare `Cowboy` values for equality, put them in `HashSet`s and `BTreeSet`s, and so on (provided the backing type implements `Eq`, `Hash`, or `Ord` respectively). `Cowboy` also implements `Debug` and `Display`.
+`Cowboy<T>`  is just a wrapper for `Arc<RwLock<T>>` that's designed to be less ugly.
+It has more concise method names, and lots of trait implementations that make it work in more cases (you can use `Eq`, `Hash`, `Ord`, and so on as long as the underlying type supports it).

 ## Features

-- Thread-safe shared data with interior mutability
+- Thread-safe shared data with interior mutability.
-- Simple API: just use `.r()` to read and `.w()` to write
+- Simple API: just use `.r()` to read and `.w()` to write.
 - Implements common traits like `Clone`, `PartialEq`, `Hash`, etc.
-- Supports basic arithmetic operations
+- Supports basic arithmetic operations.
-- Unsafe methods for when you want to break the rules
+- Unsafe methods for when you want to break the rules.
 - `SHERIFF` for storing cowboys for later access.

 ## Quick Start